Poor search functionality is a silent killer for many websites.

 9. Relevanssi

-Relevanssi is another popular search plugin that improves WordPress search by fetching more relevant results.
-We have used this plugin before for WordPress search, and we think it is a good option for blogs.
+We have used this plugin before for WordPress search, and we think it is a good option for WordPress blogs.

-It adds PDF indexing and searching in WordPress so visitors can search the contents of your site’s PDF files.
+It also allows you to add PDF indexing and searching in WordPress so visitors can search the contents of your site’s PDF files.
 Relevanssi can also search shortcode outputs, custom fields, user profiles, categories and tags, WooCommerce products, and more.

-• Relevanssi has compatibility issues with some page builder plugins like BuddyPress, NextGen Gallery, and a few more.
+- Potential Plugin Conflicts: It’s known to have compatibility issues with some page builder plugins like BuddyPress, NextGen Gallery, and a few more.
+So you’ll want to test it carefully.
 If you do run into problems, then you can see our step-by-step guide on how to properly ask for WordPress support and get it.

 Pricing: The base plugin is free.
 You can upgrade to the premium version for $109 per year.